View Robert Fleischman's Notice on JSOnline.com and share memories

 Robert M. Fleischman

-Robert loved the outdoors and was a skilled hunter and fisherman.
-He loved his garden and was an undefeated cribbage player.
+Robert loved the outdoors and was an avid hunter and fisherman.
+He loved his garden, his baking and an occasional game of cribbage.
 He became an incredible quilter later in life, and shared his work with family and friends.
 He was a loved father, grandfather, brother and friend.
+Those of you who knew him well, all have a story to tell.
 He was honest, compassionate and free spirited; and touched everyone's heart in a special way.

 Robert is survived by his former wife Debbie Ingebrightson and their children: Richard, Shane (Jacqi), Jodi, Benjamin (Kelly), along with his grandchildren Alanah, Clay, Jimi, Ali, Cameron, Trey, Riley, Solenne, Tristan, Jared and Chloe; His siblings Charles (Carolyn), Patricia (Nicholas) Wanta, Susan (Anthony) Donarski, Daniel (Debbie), Joseph (Susan), and Ruthann (Scott) Meyers; his many nephews and nieces.